shivam0110/Ethical-Hacking/README.md

 3. Malware folder is the c code i have developed.

 4. To hide your malware from being detected by Anti-Virus softwares you can use hex editor and or add various useless functions to hide actuall code.

+5. Basic virus codes in cpp language, each virus code has comments which describes what it do.

+NOTE: This project is created only for learning purpose.